Pattern-Projects/blender-ucd-project/README.md

 - Error: Bad value opens dropdown on mobile screens for attribute role on element button.
     -This was solved by removing unneccessary roles and adding correct roles where neccessary.

+Solving the remaining errors and warnings is outside of the current scope of the project

 ### Performance

 Using Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) the website was tested for network performance.